hayden9117/ViaURL/README.md

 August 3, 2022:

 Its been over a month since I last pushed, In this month I was able to connect viaUrl to a mongoDB Atlas.
 I also worked on some basic user experience by ensuring validity when a user edits and saves their page.
 I am starting to become familiar with next-auth for sign in and im very excited to see where this leads.

+August 21, 2022:

+added better user authorization functionality, started on the redo/undo feature but still need to work out some edge cases. i will have to start migratin to TypeScript soon and i REALLY wish that I started up the project with it.
+I'm avoidinging testing but ill pick a day when i really set up a good dev environment. once I have a solid proto type going ill release a beta version which will require a token to get pre release access. this will specifically be designated tofor any collaborators who want to join in.

+## How to boot UP the project

+initiating the project:

+start the project with "npm run dev", dont forget to npm i before hand :) set up a local environment variable file and name it ".env.local"

+here is the format for setting up you local environment variables

+/_ authorize git hub to allow access to local O auth follow this link for helphttps://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app _/

+GITHUB_ID= // git hub ID goes here
+GITHUB_SECRET= // git hub secret goes here
+DB_USER= // this is in regards to the mongo db atlas, dm me for permissions DB_PASSWORD= // this is in regards to the mongo db atlas, dm me for permissions MONGODB_DB=// will need to be granted access MONGODB_URI=// will need to be granted access NODE_ENV=// you can just put "development" here

+GOOGLE_CLIENT_ID= // Will need to be granted access GOOGLE_CLIENT_SECRET= // will need to be granted access